RagnarB83/ash-documentation/docs/_build/html/_sources/module_highlevel_workflows.rst.txt

      - string
      - "W1-mtsmall"
      - The core-valence basis set to use.
 The default "W1-mtsmall" is only available for elements H-Ar.
 Alternative: some other appropriate core-valence basis set.
+   * - ``SCFextrapolation``
+     - Boolean
+     - True
+     - Whether the SCF energies are extrapolated or not.
+If False then the largest SCF energy calculated will be used (e.g. the def2-QZVPP energy in a def2/[3,4] job).

 **Basis-family options**